mattckrause/mattckrause.github.io/content/2025-04-05-building-a-custom-graph-connector.md

 ## Intro

-Microsoft Copilot is a pretty amazing piece of technology.
-Having an LLM grounded in your M365 data has obvious benifits.
-However, it's also worth noting that it's likely that not all your data lives within your M365 tenant.
-For that scenario, there is Copilot extensibility, providiong you the ability to extent the functionality of Copilot in a few ways.
-In the simplest terms Copilot extensibility allows you expand the **knowledge** (the data Copilot is grounded on) and/or the **skills** (the tasks Copilot is able to perform).
-Graph connectors allow you to extend the knowledge, while plugins allow you to extend knowledge and actions.
+Microsoft Copilot is an impressive piece of technology.
+Having a large language model (LLM) grounded in your Microsoft 365 data brings clear benefits.
+But it’s important to recognize that not all your data necessarily lives within your M365 tenant.
+That’s where Copilot extensibility comes in—it gives you the ability to expand Copilot’s functionality in a few key ways.

+At a high level, Copilot extensibility lets you expand either the knowledge (the data Copilot is grounded on) or the skills (the tasks Copilot can perform).
+Graph connectors allow you to extend Copilot’s knowledge, while plugins can extend both knowledge and actions.
+Each option has its pros and cons, and there are definitely scenarios where one makes more sense than the other—but I’ll save that full comparison for another post.

-There are pros/cons to each of these options and there are definately reasons to choose one over the other, but I'll touch base on those at a later time.
-For now I want to focus on Graph connectors.
-Specifically building my own Graph connector to ingest the content I want from an external API.
+For now, I want to focus on Graph connectors—specifically, building my own to ingest content from an external API.

-Believe it or not, I am **NOT** a developer, so as I started this process I coulnd't just jump into the deep end and build a connector.
-I was going to have to take little steps in the process and build up to a GC.
-Luckily, I do know PowerShell pretty well and understand Graph APIs so I thought that would be a great place to start.
-It turns out, as a learning excersice, it was great.
-It allowed me to incrementially build upon what I already knew and get a simple connector built and deployed into my dev environment.
+Believe it or not, I’m **NOT** a developer.
+So when I started this journey, I couldn’t just dive in and build a connector from scratch.
+I had to take it step by step.
+Fortunately, I am comfortable with PowerShell and familiar with Graph APIs, so that’s where I began.
+As a learning exercise, it turned out to be a great approach.
+It allowed me to build incrementally on what I already knew and ultimately get a simple connector up and running in my dev environment.

-## The Plan
+## The End Goal

-To start simple, my plan was as follows:
+To keep things manageable, I started with a simple plan:

-  1. Simplify process into minimal steps for a PowerShell script.
+1. Break the process down into minimal steps using PowerShell.
-  2. Identify specific APIs and permissions needed.
+2. Identify the specific APIs and permissions required.
-  3. Find or make a sample dataset to use for development.
+3. Create or find a sample dataset for development.
-  4. Deploy the GC.
+4. Deploy the Graph Connector.
-  5. Move on to a programming language and add more functionality.
+5. Transition to a programming language to add more functionality.
-  6. Host it in Azure App Services.
+6. Host the solution in Azure App Services.
-  7. Build Deployment process
+7. Build a deployment process.

-Obviously, that is a bit much to put in one blog post, so I am splitting that up across several posts documenting the process including all the steps I performed with links to documentation and any code, as terrible as it may be, that I have written to build the Graph connector.
+Clearly, that’s too much to cover in a single blog post.
+So I’m breaking it up into a series of posts that walk through each step of the process.
+I’ll include links to relevant documentation and share any code I’ve written—warts and all—as I build out the Graph Connector.

 ## Steps 1 and 2